King of Israel

 It was at this time of intense sorrow and deep, deep passion that the little flock of Christ heard their Good Shepherd say: A new commandment I give to you, that you love one another, even as I have loved you, so love you one another.

-and God Himself identified the rebellious and apostate nation of Israel as 'sheep without a shepherd'.
+Zechariah and Jeremiah bemoaned the idle shepherds that would scatter God's sheep and slaughter the little flock, and God Himself identified the rebellious and apostate nation of Israel as 'sheep without a shepherd'.

-Indeed the Lord God in His grace revealed Himself to David as the good Shepherd of Israel and promised that the coming Saviour would one day arise to shepherd His little flock in the strength of the Lord ..and in the majesty of the name of Almighty God.
+Indeed, the Lord God in His grace revealed Himself to David as the good Shepherd of Israel and promised that the coming Saviour would one day arise to shepherd His little flock in the strength of the Lord, and in the majesty of the name of Almighty God.

-when the nation will finally have one Shepherd; Who will cause the people to walk in God's ordinances and keep His statutes - indeed Moses himself foretold that from Jacob would arise the Shepherd of God's people, and He would be the Stone of Israel.
+Moses himself foretold that from Jacob would arise the Shepherd of God's people, and He would be the Stone of Israel.

-Here in Isaiah chapter 40 we hear of the promised Shepherd of Israel, Who will graciously tend His flock like a shepherd and gather the little lambs into His arm.
+Here in Isaiah chapter 40, we hear of the promised Shepherd of Israel Who will graciously tend His flock like a shepherd and gather the little lambs into His arm.

-The Shepherd of God's people is fully and finally revealed in the face of Jesus Christ - and the 66 chapters of Isaiah seem to be a beautiful unfolding of this never-ending story of GRACE.
+The Shepherd of God's people is fully and finally revealed in the face of Jesus Christ, and the 66 chapters of Isaiah seem to be a beautiful unfolding of this never-ending story of grace.

 The verse goes on to explain the reason for this plea: Because of my enemies.
 David, the shepherd-king of Israel, knew only too well the fear, dread, and heartache of evildoers, adversaries, enemies, and even entire armies against him.